Lambda256/aptos-indexer-processors-forked/README.md

 # Aptos Indexer Processors (Fork)
 This repository is a fork of the [Aptos Indexer Processors](https://github.com/aptos-labs/aptos-indexer-processors) project, aimed at enhancing the existing functionalities and improving performance.
 The project is designed to efficiently index and process data from the Aptos blockchain.

+To set up and run the project, please refer to the following link for detailed instructions: [Getting Started with Aptos Indexer Processors](https://github.com/aptos-labs/aptos-indexer-processors/tree/main/rust/processor).

 ## Enhanced Features
 - **Fungible Asset Balances Performance Improvement**:
 The performance of the `fungible_asset_balances` table has been optimized.
 This enhancement allows for faster queries and improved overall efficiency, and the updated table is now exposed through Hasura.